gashawgedef/Steghub_Devops_Engineering_Projects/project-05-Client_Server_Architecture/self_study_and_challenge_solutions.md

   DROP TABLE courses
   ```

-## Challenges Faced:
+## Challenges Faced and Solutions:

-- The commands used to start and check status  for **mongodb** was not working  and I changed to another one
+- I faced MYSQL User Permission challenges and I solved by granting all `user` permisions to user`gashaw`

-- The port number **3300** was not working and I changed it to **3000** and it works correctly.
+- The port number **3306** was not working and I changed it toclients from specific client ip address

 ## Conclusion

-This project allowed me to consolidate my understanding of the OSI model, gain hands-on experience with load balancing in AWS, and develop a full-stack application using the MEAN stack.
-Each component played a vital role in the overall architecture and performance of the application.
+This project enabled me to solidify my understanding of client-server architecture, gain practical experience with MySQL setup across AWS instances, and manage secure communication between database and client systems.
+Each component, from configuring MySQL to handling connectivity challenges, played a crucial role in ensuring the reliability and performance of the architecture.

 ### Continuous Learning

-This journey reinforced the importance of continuous learning and adapting to new technologies.
-AWS is a constantly evolving platform, and staying up-to-date with new services and best practices is key to success.
-Lesson: Embrace continuous learning to keep pace with changes in cloud technologies and development frameworks.
+This experience emphasized the value of continuous learning and adapting to new challenges in cloud-based infrastructure.
+As AWS and database technologies evolve, keeping up with best practices and new services is essential for optimizing solutions.
+Lesson: Continuously expand your knowledge to stay current with advancements in cloud platforms and database management systems.